 hrefI find that people who do not blog cannot phantom how time consuming it really is.
 Although I have been down to one post a week these past few months (and I am so not happy with that), it is still nice to enlist help from some of my friends.
 Taylor is one of my guest stars on this blog (along with Abs and a few other pretty ladies) and I wanted to treat her to lunch to thank her for all of her dedicated help behind-the-scenes.
 I drag her to restaurants with me on a bi-weekly basis, sometimes make her proofread the night before when my brain stops functioning and she will walk around the Embarcadero all day with me to ensure that I complete my deadlines for side projects without complaining once.
 She is mostly open to trying new foods and provides valuable opinions about the dishes we try out.

 So to celebrate our first day of summer school and as a thank you, I took her to Barbacco for lunch in the Financial District.
 We do not venture to that area a lot because parking is overwhelming and it is so far from the Mission.
 It was a nice change to see everyone in their business suits instead of rolled up hipster jeans.

 I have heard so many good things about Barbacco and their fancier sister restaurant Perbacco, which is only two doors down.
-The restaurant is narrow but stretches really far into the back and you could not help but notice the abundance of communal tables; everything seemed very casual and comfortable.
+The restaurant is narrow but stretches really far into the back and you could not help but notice the abundance of communal tables; everything seemed very casual and comfortable and they also use a great point of sale software from the POS directory online.
 The place was jammed even on a mid-day Monday but luckily we got a great seat at the bar.